 Pedestrians Accidents Are at a 30-Year High

 Recently, our blog discussed how pedestrian accidents are rising at an alarming pace.
-The Governors Highway Safety Association released the study which found that over 6,200 pedestrians were killed during motor vehicle accidents in 2018.
-This figure represents a 4 percent increase from 2017 and is the highest amount of pedestrian deaths since 1990.
+The Governors Highway Safety Association released a study which found that over 6,200 pedestrians were killed in motor vehicle accidents in 2018.
+This figure represents a 4 percent increase from 2017 and is the highest rate of pedestrian deaths since 1990.

 Some experts blame the use of smartphones for endangering the lives of pedestrians.
 Recent surveys discovered that up to 70 percent of drivers use their phone while on the road.
 Even if that’s just for 3 seconds to read a text or change a song, it’s enough time to travel over 100 yards at 55 mph.